alexpeachey/response_state/README.md

 ## Usage

-In order to return a ResponseState response from your method or function, simply instantiate a ResponseState instance using `ResponseState.init` with the block given to your method, then call the method that represents the response you wish to return on it.
+In order to return a ResponseState response from your method or function:
+* create a ResponseState instance and let it parse the subscriptions of your callers
+* call the method that represents the response you wish to return on your ResponseState instance

 ```ruby